sir-dunxalot/ember-easy-form-extensions/README.md

 The loading spinner component replaces the buttons in your submission components when the form has been submitted.

-If you already have a spinner component simply export it at the correct path:
+If you already have a spinner component simply export it at the correct path to immediately use your component:

 ```js
 // app-name/components/loading-spinner.js